anuskaamitra16/SmartEdu-Online-Tutor-Finder-Website/README.md

 Update database connection settings in config.php.

 ### Contributing
-Feel free to contribute to the project by submitting pull requests or reporting issues.
-Please ensure your changes are well-documented.
+We welcome contributions to enhance ComfyNest!
+To contribute, follow these steps:

+- Fork the repository.
+- Create a new branch: git checkout -b feature-branch-name
+- Commit your changes: git commit -m 'Add some feature'
+- Push to the branch: git push origin feature-branch-name
+- Open a pull request.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For any questions or inquiries, please contact me at mitraanuskaa@gmail.com.